lemrey/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 1. Connect the device to the computer to access UART.
    If you use a development kit, UART is forwarded as a COM port (Windows) or ttyACM device (Linux) after you connect the development kit over USB.
-   If you use Thingy:53, you must attach the debug board and connect an external USB to UART converter to it.
 #. |connect_terminal|
 #.
 Optionally, you can display debug messages.
 See :ref:`peripheral_uart_debug` for details.
 #.
 Reset the kit.